How to Get a Window Tint Medical Exemption in Florida

 - How the condition affects your sensitivity to light or UV

-Physician Reviews Your Documentation
+Licensed Florida Physician Reviews Your Documentation

 Most reviews are completed within 24 hours.
-In many cases, approval happens the same day you apply.
+Many Florida exemptions are processed the same day.

-Receive Your Exemption Certificate
+Receive Your Certificate and Sticker Information

 Get Your Windows Tinted

 With your exemption in hand, take your vehicle to a professional tint installer.
-Show them your exemption certificate so they know you're legally authorized for darker tint.
-They'll apply the tint level appropriate for your condition.
+Show them your exemption certificate so they know you're legally authorized for darker tint under §316.2954.
+Given Florida's extreme UV, ceramic tint film is recommended for maximum UV rejection — especially for lupus, melanoma, and photophobia patients.

-If you receive a citation despite having an exemption, you can present the documentation in court to have the ticket dismissed.
-This is why keeping the certificate in your vehicle at all times is critical.
+If you receive a citation despite having an exemption, present the documentation to the clerk of court to have the ticket dismissed.
+This is why keeping both the certificate and sticker in place is critical.